c3se/gts-course/lectures/slides.md

 ## Shared memory

 * Many programming languages can dynamically launch multiple threads to speed up computations
+* Threads a lightweight processes that can be spun up extremely quickly
 * Multiple threads of computation running and sharing memory
   * You have to program in that no two threads should read and write to the same memory at the same time (race condition)
   * Typical example of parallelizing a for loop with OpenMP